Gatcombe

 Gatcombe is a village in the civil parish of Chillerton and Gatcombe, on the Isle of Wight, England.
 It is located about two and a half miles south of Newport, in the centre of the island.
 The parish, which includes Chillerton, had a population of 422 at the 2011 census.

+Name

+The name means 'the valley where the goats are kept', from Old English gāt (genitive plural gāta) and cumb.
+It is sometimes said to mean 'the gateway to the valley', but this is incorrect, as geat (Old English gate) would be yat(e) in an old name like this.